RetroAchievements/docs/docs/general/how-ra-works.md

 ```
 Room ID = room the hammer is in
 Area ID = area of game the hammer is in
-Possesion of hammer changes from not possessed to possessed
+Possession of hammer changes from not possessed to possessed
 ```

 Here is what this achievement would look like in the Achievement Editor